-I also had a website and social media presence back then.
+I also had a website and social media presence.
 I tweeted on Twitter and posted on Facebook about things that were going on at my place.
 My website showcased the artists and classes.
 I sent a once a month e-mail.
 That was back then.

 The open-door policy I had is something I feel strongly about – even when I just had visitors who came in to browse or to chit chat.
 I had a dog, Phoebe, who is still with me.
 She was the star of the place.
 Many people came in just for her.
 The word got out about my place.
 All of sudden I was the place to hang out, check out, and to take classes.
 It was because of my open-door policy.

 The other day I had someone ask me about ADA compliance.
 The question was, in a nondirected way, if the ADA says it is only applicable to companies who have 15 employees or more, why do I need to concern myself with web accessibility?

 Yes, that is true statement – ADA compliance, Title I does state if your business has more than 15 employees or conducts business more than 20 hours a week, you must comply with ADA.